Reference: Course on The Bhagavad Gita

 स्वजनंहिकथंहत्वासुखिनःस्याममाधव।।1.37।।

-1.37 We are worthy of a nobler feat than to slaughter our relatives – the sons of Dhritarashtra; for, my Lord, how can we be happy of we kill our kinsmen?
+1.37 We are worthy of a nobler feat than to slaughter our relatives – the sons of Dhritarashtra; for, my Lord, how can we be happy if we kill our kinsmen?

-Arjuna is looking from his own narrow viewpoint.
-He is not looking from the bigger picture that the Kuru Klan was already being destroyed under the despotic rule of Duryodhana.
+Arjuna was aghast that he had to kill the members of his own clan.
+But he is looking from his own narrow viewpoint.
+He is not looking from the bigger picture that the Kuru Klan was already being destroyed under the despotic rule of Duryodhana, and he was there to prevent that.

 यद्यप्येतेनपश्यन्तिलोभोपहतचेतसः।